 - Heavy components: Steam generator, pressurizer, reactor pressure vessel and reactor pressure vessel head, reactor pressure vessel internals and supporting structures – all key components for nuclear steam generation

 - Mobile equipment: Main coolant pumps (including spare parts such as motors, shafts, gaskets and hydraulic components) for circulating the primary coolant and control rod drive mechanismen for regulating the reactor output

 - Large forged, molded and processed parts: they are used in the fabrication of heavy components for the primary circuit of nuclear power plants and in the petrochemical industry

-Major components in the primary circuit of reactors
+Do you know the major components in the primary circuit of reactors?